 - Tell them why you enjoy shooting and how responsible a sport it is

-- Tell the candidate about the conservation benefits of the sport
+- Tell the member about the conservation benefits of the sport

 - Tell them about any wildlife habitat management you have done